 It is really hard to imagine what is going on here, right?
-Why?
+Hence, one has to be very imaginative or abstract here.
+Why is it so hard?
+Impossible, I'd say.
 Because no one tells us why we should use this procedure.
 In fact, mainstream physicists tell us we should not even try to understand.
 The dominating Copenhagen interpretation of quantum mechanics tells us that Nature is just some kind of black box, and the best we can do is to think of some input-output relations to describe what goes in and what comes out.
 You don't believe this?
-Take any online course in quantum mechanics, and the first thing the professor will teach you is how to describe the Mach-Zehnder interference experiment, and that description is quite similar to the input-output matrix algebra that economists need to master as
+Take any online course in quantum mechanics, and the first thing the professor will teach you is how to describe the Mach-Zehnder interference experiment, and that description is quite similar to the input-output matrix algebra that economists need to master as part of learning the tricks of their trade.
+I will come back to this experiment in one of the final chapters, and I will show there is an alternative interpretation.
+It just requires a more imaginative description of the idea of a photon-a description that is more real, I'd say.

-&lt;sup>3 See: The Feynman Lectures on Physics, Volume III, Chapter 1, Atomic mechanics.
-Richard Feynman is one of the most famous post-World War II physicists-, i.e. the second generation of quantum physicists), and his Lectures are a common reference in mainstream physics.
-They are accessible online (www.feynmanlectures.caltech.edu) and that is why we will use them whenever we will want to refer to a textbook explanation of something.
+Hidden variables and black boxes: going where Bell tells us not to go common reference in mainstream physics.
+They are accessible online (www.feynmanlectures.caltech.edu) and that is why we will often use them whenever we will want to refer to a textbook explanation of something.
 It allows the interested reader to put in an additional effort: he or she can look up the standard argument, so as to appreciate the subtle but fundamental difference in the approach that we are going to take in this book.
-We will abbreviate references by just mentioning the volume, chapter and section number.
-For example, Feynman III-1-1 refers to Volume III, Chapter 1, Section 1.